alwannur/E-Commerce_Customer_Segmentation/README.md

 - **Visualizing Result**: Visualized customer segmentation based on RFM in 2D and 3D.
 Determined distribution customers in each cluster

-- **Segmentation Analysis**: Interpreted characteristics in each segment, then giving business recommendations for each segment.
+- **Segmentation Analysis & Business Recomendation**: Interpreted characteristics in each segment, then giving business recommendations for each segment.

 ## Skills Applied